 Narrative Paragraph Writing

-When you write a narrative paragraph, you will have to use transition words to develop a logical, unified paragraph.
-The most common kind of transition words used in narrative writing is those that indicate a time-relationship.
+When you write a narrative paragraph, you must use transition words to develop a logical, unified paragraph.
+The most common transition words used in narrative writing are those that indicate a time relationship.
 These words are called time relationship transition.

 Some of the words that appear in the narrative text: after, before, later, soon, during, earlier, eventually, now, today, while, next, first, then, in the meantime, meanwhile, until, etc.

-To engage the attention of the reader, special care must be given to the beginning and the ending of a narrative.
+Special care must be given to a narrative’s beginning and ending to engage the reader’s attention.
 One of the easiest ways to begin a narrative paragraph is to use the five WH questions –WHo, WHat, WHere, WHen, WHy -to ensure a complete story.

-- When pinpoints the time the event took place
+• When pinpointing the time the event took place

 Persuasive Paragraph Writing

-Words such as of course, some may say, nevertheless, and on the other hand serve this purpose.
-A persuasive paragraph give reasons for the statements made by the author.
-For this purpose, it makes use of words such as first, second, last, since, because, finally, for, next, although, etc. To conclude, one may use words like therefore, thus, hence, in the end, consequently, as a result, to sum up, etc.
+Words such as, of course, some may say, nevertheless, and on the other hand, serve this purpose.
+A persuasive paragraph gives reasons for the statements made by the author.
+For this purpose, it uses words such as first, second, last, since, because, finally, for, next, although, etc. To conclude, one may use words like therefore, thus, hence, in the end, consequently, as a result, to sum up, etc.

 To write an effective persuasive paragraph, one has to understand the differences between claims and facts.
-Claims are statements that present and an arguable thesis.
-This means that a claim is just an individual’s interpretation, belief, opinion of something.
-Claims are conclusions that the writer of a persuasive paragraph infers from the information he or she has on a topic.
-Claims that you present in a piece of writing should reflect an arguable position; that is you should be able to convincingly argue your stand with substantial subsidiary points.
+Claims are statements that present an arguable thesis.
+A claim is an individual’s interpretation, belief, or opinion of something.
+Claims are conclusions that the writer of a persuasive paragraph infers from the information they have on a topic.
+Claims that you present in a piece of writing should reflect an arguable position; that is, you should be able to argue your stand convincingly with substantial subsidiary points.
 Facts, on the other hand, reflect the known truth, not easily refuted.
 When facts are used to argue a point, they become evidence or support.

-Persuasive paragraphs use facts to support the claims.
+Persuasive paragraphs use facts to support their claims.
 They generally have a primary claim in the topic sentence, followed by secondary claims in the body of the paragraph.
-The secondary claims are supported by factual evidence, which in turn proves the primary claim.
+The secondary claims are supported by factual evidence proving the prior claim.
 Following this organisational pattern will help one to write well-supported and well-developed interpretations and arguments.

 Expository Paragraph Writing

-In expository writing, the author investigates an idea, explains and illustrates it, evaluates supporting facts and then creates a clear cut argument around the central theme.
+In expository writing, the author investigates an idea, explains and illustrates it, evaluates supporting facts and then creates a clear-cut argument around the central theme.
 Expository writing can be an analysis of cause and effect, comparison and contrast, an investigation of a problem and its solution, or an explanation of a process.
 The paragraph reflects the purpose and communicates it clearly to the reader.
 The supporting points in an expository paragraph may be factual, statistical, logical or anecdotal.
-By presenting the reader with an indisputable statement, strong, relevant evidence and succinct summing up, a good writer can influence or convince an astute reader.
+A good writer can influence or convince an astute reader by presenting an indisputable statement, strong, relevant evidence, and a summary.

 Cause and effect: accordingly, as a result, thus, for this reason, otherwise, for this purpose, consequently, subsequently, so, then, in effect, etc.